SPI-Birds/pipelines/README.md

 #### Windows 10 64-bit

-##### Java

-Please make sure you install Java that matches your R architecture, so make sure to use the 64-bit version of Java when you use the 64-bit version of R.
-`rJava`, the package that allows us to use Java from R, determines the Java location from the registry, so make sure you use the official [Oracle installer](https://www.java.com/en/) so that your Java installation can be found.

 ##### Python 3

 To install Python, we recommend using the [Anaconda distribution](https://www.anaconda.com/distribution/). **_Make sure to download the 3.X version of Python_**.
 The Anaconda distribution comes with some libraries (including _pandas_) pre-loaded.